 Read more about unclaimed bonds on the CBS website

-At the end of the lease, the bond should be returned to the tenant if there are no claims for cleaning, outstanding rent or other costs.
-If a bond guarantee was provided by Housing SA, it will be returned to Housing SA if there are no claims against it.
-The tenant/resident will have to pay Housing SA any amount of bond that is claimed by a landlord or proprietor.
+The bond should be returned to the tenant or resident at the end of the lease if there are no claims by the landlord or proprietor for cleaning, outstanding rent or other costs.
+Bond guarantees will be returned to Housing SA – the tenant or resident will need to pay back Housing SA for any bond claimed.

 How bonds are refunded

 There are two ways a bond can be refunded:

 - by cheque.

 You can enter your bank account details in RBO during the refund process.

 If completing a bond refund form (244.7 KB PDF) enter your details on the form.

 Tenants should keep their Australian bank account open so their refund can be paid quickly and easily.

 Fill in an International Money Transfer form (218.9 KB PDF) if the refund needs to be paid into an overseas bank account.